Coronavirus FAQ for newly admitted degree students

 Read more about valid reasons for deferral on the page How to apply for deferral.

 Can I apply for disability support if the lectures are given online?

 Yes.
 Karolinska Institutet can provide students with disabilities with special support during their studies.
 The purpose of the support is to offer the same high level of education and the same good quality study environment for all students, regardless of disability.

 Is there any entry ban for travels to Sweden?
 [2021-06-30 ]

-There is an entry ban in effect for travels to Sweden from other countries until 31 May 2021.
-However, there is an exemption for individuals entering Sweden for studies.
+There is an entry ban in effect for travels to Sweden from other non-EEA countries until 31 August 2021.
+However, there are exemptions, for example for individuals entering Sweden for studies.
 Foreign citizens who hold a valid Swedish residence permit, are exempted from the entry ban and Covid-19 negative test requirement.